 Note: Results for Australia are for NSW, Vic, Qld, WA, SA and NT combined.
-Source: HPF Table D1.01.3-AIHW and ABS analysis of NPDC.
+Source: HPF Table D1.01.3-AIHW analysis of NPDC.

-Mortality rates of Indigenous children in New South Wales decreased over 20 years to 2018
+Mortality rates of Indigenous children in the Northern Territory decreased over 20 years to 2018

-Infant and childhood mortality are long established measures of child health as well as the overall health of the population and its physical and social environment.
+Infant and childhood mortality are long-established measures of child health as well as the overall health of the population and its physical and social environment.

-Between 1998 and 2018, the death rate for Indigenous children aged 0-4 in New South Wales declined from 139 per 100,000 population to 90 per 100,000.
+Between 1998 and 2018, the death rate for Indigenous children aged 0-4 in the Northern Territory decreased from 442 per 100,000 population to 309 per 100,000.